SimpleMD/javascript-tutorial-zh/1-js/05-data-types/04-array/article.md

 If `new Array` is called with a single argument which is a number, then it creates an array *without items, but with the given length*.

-Let's see how one can shoot himself in the foot:
+Let's see how one can shoot themself in the foot:

 ```js run
 let arr = new Array(2); // will it create an array of [2] ?